edkreuk/FMD_FRAMEWORK/FMD_FRAMEWORK_DEPLOYMENT.md

 ![FMD Overview](/Images/FMD_Overview.png)

-This article describes how to deploy the Fabric Metadata-Driven (FMD) Framework (FMD_FRAMEWORK) in Microsoft Fabric.
+This article describes how to deploy the Fabric Metadata-Driven (FMD) Framework in Microsoft Fabric.
 Follow these steps to configure your environment, set up required connections, and apply deployment settings.

+## 📦 Installation

-## Prerequisites
+### Prerequisites

-Before you begin, ensure the following prerequisites are met:
+Before you begin, ensure the following prerequisites are met in the Admin Portal of Microsoft Fabric:

 - Users can create Fabric items.
 - Fabric SQL database is available.